Permanently Replace Lost Teeth

 - Money-Savings Decision: Instead of wasting your hard-earned dollars on tooth replacement solutions like dentures and dental bridges, dental implants will be your most cost-effective option.
 How?
 You’ll never need to buy dental adhesives, special cleaning supplies, or seek help for adjustments and replacements every 5-10 years.

-When just one tooth is missing, you don’t need to have existing teeth adjusted to make room for a bridge.
-Instead, we can insert an implant post into the jaw.
-Once osseointegration is complete, a crown will be attached to the implant so that it can mimic the appearance and function of a real tooth.
+Traditionally, nearby teeth need to be modified so they can hold a bridge that fills the gap in your smile.
+When just one tooth is missing, you don’t need to have existing teeth adjusted when you opt for dental implants.
+Instead, we can insert an implant post into the jaw, then an abutment inside of the implant once osseointegration is complete.
+The abutment ensures a stable foundation for the permanent crown that will be attached to the implant.
+After the crown is attached, it will mimic the appearance and function of a real tooth, making it indistinguishable from your remaining teeth to those around you.

 Missing Multiple Teeth